CHEA Singers

 King’s Chorale

-Ages 11 to 14 (must be 11 on or before October 15)
+Ages 11 to 14 (should be 11 on or before October 15)

-In her 4th year with CHEA Singers, Betsy Logeman is the director of King’s Chorale for the 2023-2024 season.
+In her 5th year with CHEA Singers, Betsy Logeman is the director of King’s Chorale for the 2025-2026 season.
 She has a Bachelor of Science in Music Education, Choral Track, Piano Proficiency.
 Betsy is a licensed educator in North Carolina for K-12 Music.
 She is currently the Director of Music for Boyce Memorial ARP Church and a part of the leadership team for SHARE (a homeschool co-op in the Kings Mountain area).
 She also teaches piano and is a collaborative pianist.
 Betsy is an avid genealogist and volunteer at the Kings Mountain Little Theater.

 For more information contact Betsy Logeman mail_outline